MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

  C1 | Controls | Advanced Sensors and Controls (lighting)
  C2 |  | Smart Thermostats

 The annual energy cost and use results for the individual measures are shown in Figures x. and x. below.
+Additionally, Table x. shows the time the cooling and heating setpoints are not met.

 ![image](figure_measures_energy_use.png)